Wind Technician jobs you can do with a certificate in wind energy include maintenance, repairs, and also some installation of wind turbines

 What Qualities and Skills Do You Need to Become a Wind Energy Technician?

 Windtechs need to be at least 18 years of age.
 Other essential qualities for wind turbine technicians are good communication skills, detail-oriented, and good mechanical skills.

-You may be wondering – is being a wind turbine technician dangerous?
-The honest answer is yes – it can be.
+You may be wondering if being a wind turbine technician dangerous.
+The honest answer is yes, it can be.
 However, while it is not a job for the faint of heart, the wind industry also has some of the best safety training programs in the world.